syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 ## Selection zooming

 Selection zooming feature allows users to interactively choose a particular area of the chart and zoom in.
 By specifying [EnableSelectionZooming]() property to `true` as shown in the following code snippet, you can double tap and drag to select a range on the chart to be zoomed in.
+The default value of this property is false.

 {% tabs %}